 You undergo continuous monitoring throughout the withdrawal process.
 Besides that, therapists use medication-assisted treatment to help you get off the opioids.
 Doing so helps with the cravings.
 Similarly, it lets you manage pain and discomfort.

-Entering an Opioid Addiction Treatment Center in California
+Entering an Opioid Addiction Treatment Center in Rhode Island

-After detox, it’s time to enroll in a good-quality opioid addiction treatment center in California.
+After detox, it’s time to enroll in a good-quality opioid addiction treatment center.
 This is the time to deal with the psychological aspects of addiction.
 Here, therapists help you determine why you started abusing opioids.

 For some, painkillers were a gateway drug for heroin.
 For others, there was a need to numb themselves.
 This typically indicates an underlying condition.
 For example, you might have struggled with intrusive thoughts or unwelcome emotions.